bgcarlisle/Numbat/README.md

 ## What's new in 2.12

+* Bug fixes
-* Copy all rows in table to final during reconciliation
+* Button to automate copying of all rows in table to final during reconciliation
+* Export now provides informative name for exported file

-To migrate from Numbat 2.10 or earlier, run `migration.php`.
+To migrate from Numbat 2.10 or earlier, run `db-migrations.php` while logged in as an administrator.

 ## How to cite Numbat